 Gross operating revenues totaled \$4.2 billion for the year ended December 31, 2013, a \$134 million or 3% increase from 2012.
-The overall increase in operating revenues was primarily due to:

-- ➤ Toll revenues generated at the Port Authority's six (6) vehicular crossings increased \$109 million in 2013 primarily due to scheduled increases in tolling rates that became effective in December 2012 and December 2013, partially offset by a 0.5% decrease in vehicular activity. - ➤ PATH fares increased \$16 million in 2013 primarily due to scheduled increases in PATH fares that became effective on October 1, 2012 and October 1, 2013, and a 0.3% increase in ridership levels.
+This overall increase in operating revenues was due to a \$109 million increase in toll revenues generated at the Port Authority's six (6) vehicular crossings resulting from the scheduled increases in tolling rates that became effective in December 2012 and December 2013.
+This increase in tolling rates was partially offset by a 0.5% decrease in vehicular activity.